appsquickly/typhoon/README.md

 personal take on what Dependency Injection should look like in Objective-C. I guess that I could've called it 'The Typhoon Framework'.
 Or Michael?
 I don't work at SpringSource.
 I did once, but I ran away with a girl and now live in Manila, Philippines.
-Shortly after, SpringSource was sold to VmWare for $400M, so a lot of people got serious money, meanwhile I got two lovely children, and a very lovely wife.
-Long story short: I'm not getting any financial benefit from this.
+Shortly after, SpringSource was sold to VmWare for $400M, so a lot of people got serious money, meanwhile I got two lovely children, and a very lovely wife. ___In summary___: I'm not getting any financial benefit from this.
 I'm doing it because I think it is the right thing to do.

 ### Your Dependency Injection Options